jabree00/cyberProjects/README.md

 Within a fast-flux network, multiple IP addresses are assigned to a single domain.
 On one hand, legitimate uses for similar techniques do exist.
 Both Round-Robin DNS and Content-Distribution networks support a single domain with multiple IP addresses.
 However, these techniques produce a predictable IP address through the use of consistent IP pools and location-based allocation (Al-Nawasrah).
 On the other other, a fast flux network aims to assign IPs unpredictably.

-At a high-level, a fast flux network is implemented through the following technical details: The malicious actor obtains control of numerous DNS servers (Yu et al).
-Every few minutes, a script updates the A records on the DNS servers such that the domain points to different IP addresses.
-Of necesity, this means that the attacker must have control of the devices with those IP addresses so that the attacker can communicate with the infected host.
+At a high-level, a fast flux network is implemented through the following technical details: The malicious actor obtains control of numerous IPs (Yu et al).
+Every few minutes, A records on the DNS servers are automatically updated such that the domain points to different IP addresses.
+This complicates the process of attributing malicious to a particular threat actor or the offending devices; therefore, these networks prolong efforts to stop criminal activity (Al-Nawasrah).
 </p>

 <h2>Main Ideas</h2>
 <ul>
-  <li>Fast flux networks map a given domain to multiple IP addresses.
-This complicates the process of the attributing malware to a particular threat actor or the offending devices (Al-Nawasrah). </li>
+  <li>Fast flux networks map a given domain to multiple hard-to-trace IP addresses to maintain </li>
-  <li>Fast flux networks frequently update the A records of participating DNS Servers.
-This A records have same domain name, different IPs and a short TTL value.
-The success of this implemented is contingent upon the malicious actor's use of a large number of IPs.</li>
+  <li>Fast flux networks frequently update the A records of participating DNS Servers.</li>
-  <li></li>
+  <li>The A records have same domain name, different IPs and a short Time-to-Live value.</li>
 </ul>

 <h2>Future Direction</h2>